SourenaMOOSAVI/Multi-Threading-and-Lock-Free-Programming/README.md

 - The operation `counter++` may seem simple but is actually composed of multiple steps:
   - Load the value of counter into a register.
   - Increment the value in the register.
-  - Write the updated value back to counter.
+  - Write the updated value back to `counter`.
 - If two threads perform this sequence at the same time, they might overwrite each other’s updates, resulting in missed increments.